Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_07_non_thread_safe_tests/description.md

 ### Problem:

 The implementation is correct, the tests are correct as well and they are passing.
-But depending on the setup in which the tests are running, they may be randomly passing.
+But depending on the setup in which the tests are running, they may be randomly failing.
 There is a minor setup flaw which will cause problems if tests are run in parallel.
 The builder declared is a mutable object - it is static and shared between tests.
 If both tests call ```withMinimum``` at the same time, the second test will override whatever the first test has done, causing the first test to fail.
-If your Continuous Integration System is running tests in parallel but local set up does not, the issue will be impossible to reproduce locally and may be very difficult to diagnose.
+If your Continuous Integration System is running tests in parallel but local set up does not, the issue will be impossible to reproduce locally and may be very difficult to identify.

 ### Solution: